shtamir/TV_WebApp_testing/readme.md

-# Yakinton 46 Digital Billboard
+# Yakinton 46 Digital Billboard - branch for Netlify DB test

 A web application designed to run on an Android TV web browser and display various types of information in a billboard-style format.